Luis Robert Jr.: Rookie season and Gold Glove Award (2020)

 On January 2, 2020, Robert agreed to a six-year, $50 million contract with the Chicago White Sox before appearing in a major league game.
 The contract includes team options for 2026 and 2027 which, if exercised, could bring the value of the contract to $88 million.
 On July 24, he made his MLB debut.
-July 26, he hit his first MLB home run.
+He hit his first MLB home run on July 26.

-In August 2020, Robert batted .298/.356/.660, including seven doubles, nine home runs, 20 runs batted in, and three stolen bases over 26 games.
+In August 2020, Robert batted .298/.356/.660, including seven doubles, nine home runs, 20 RBIs, and three stolen bases over 26 games.
 He won the American League (AL) Rookie of the Month Award, his first monthly award in the major leagues.
 Overall in 2020, he batted .233/.302/.436 over 202 at-bats.
 Robert hit his first postseason home run in Game 3 of the Wild Card Series against the Oakland Athletics off of Mike Fiers.
 His 487-foot home run was the longest postseason home run in White Sox history.
 He also won the Gold Glove Award for center field, becoming the second White Sox player in history to win the award in his rookie season.
-Robert also finished 2nd in AL Rookie of the Year voting losing to Kyle Lewis of the Seattle Mariners.
+Robert also finished second in balloting for the AL Rookie of the Year Award, losing to Kyle Lewis of the Seattle Mariners.